 ├── computed-fields.ts # Step 11: Article.wordCount

 └── queries.ts # Step 12: Query.searchArticlesEach file under src/extensions/graphql/ exports a factory function.
-The aggregator imports every factory and registers them with the plugin's extension service. src/index.ts then calls the aggregator in the register() lifecycle hook.
-Additional customization files, for example, middlewares, policies, mutations, or shadow-CRUD restrictions, can be added to this same directory later without touching the ones defined in this post.
+The aggregator imports every factory and registers it with the plugin's extension service. src/index.ts then calls the aggregator from inside Strapi's register() function, which Strapi runs once at startup.
+New customization files (middlewares, policies, mutations, Shadow CRUD restrictions) drop into the same folder later, with no edits to the ones from this post.

 Start by replacing the contents of src/index.ts: